-Deutsche Bank AG (XETRA: DBKGn.DE / NYSE: DB) today announced in the form of a compulsory notification pursuant to the German Securities Trading Act that on 21 June 2007 the holdings of its own shares exceeded the threshold of 5 per cent and is now 5.01 per cent.
+Deutsche Bank AG (XETRA: DBKGn.DE /NYSE: DB) today announced in the form of a compulsory notification pursuant to the German Securities Trading Act that on 5 January 2007 the holdings of its own shares exceeded the threshold of 5 per cent and is now 5.006 per cent.

-The reason for the reporting limit being exceeded is the ongoing execution of the current share buyback program, which had been started after the last AGM.
-By 21 June 2007, Deutsche Bank had bought back under this program 2,848,000 shares, or 0.54 per cent of shares issued.
-The difference between this buyback volume and the current holding is primarily driven by the inventory before program start.
+The reason for the reporting limit being exceeded is the ongoing execution of the current share buyback program.
+By 5 January 2007, Deutsche Bank had bought back under this program 9.3 million shares, or 1.8 per cent of shares issued.
+The difference between this buyback volume and the current holdings is primarily driven by the previous inventory before program start in June 2006.

-A detailed update on the progress of the current share buyback program will be provided with the release of Deutsche Bank’s 2Q2007 results on 1 August 2007.
+A detailed update on the progress of the current share buyback program will be provided, as usual, with the release of Deutsche Bank’s 4Q2006 results on 1 February 2007.

 About Deutsche Bank

 Deutsche Bank is a leading global investment bank with a strong and profitable private clients franchise.
 A leader in Germany and Europe, the bank is continuously growing in North America, Asia and key emerging markets.
-With 73,114 employees in 75 countries, Deutsche Bank offers unparalleled financial services throughout the world.
+With Euro 1,097 billion in assets and 67,474 employees in 73 countries, Deutsche Bank offers unparalleled financial services throughout the world.
 The bank competes to be the leading global provider of financial solutions for demanding clients creating exceptional value for its shareholders and people.

-This release also contains forward-looking statements.
-Forward-looking statements are statements that are not historical facts; they include statements about our beliefs and expectations and the assumptions underlying them.
+This Release contains forward-looking statements.
+Forward-looking statements are statements that are not historical facts; they include statements about our beliefs and expectations.
+Any statement in this Press Release that states our intentions, beliefs, expectations or predictions (and the assumptions underlying them) is a forward-looking statement.
 These statements are based on plans, estimates and projections as they are currently available to the management of Deutsche Bank.
 Forward-looking statements therefore speak only as of the date they are made, and we undertake no obligation to update publicly any of them in light of new information or future events.

 By their very nature, forward-looking statements involve risks and uncertainties.
 A number of important factors could therefore cause actual results to differ materially from those contained in any forward-looking statement.
-Such factors include the conditions in the financial markets in Germany, in Europe, in the United States and elsewhere from which we derive a substantial portion of our trading revenues, potential defaults of borrowers or trading counterparties, the implementation of our management agenda, the reliability of our risk management policies, procedures and methods, and other risks referenced in our filings with the U.S. Securities and Exchange Commission.
-Such factors are described in detail in our SEC Form 20-F of 27 March 2007 on pages 9 through 15 under the heading "Risk Factors."
+Such factors include: the conditions in the financial markets in Germany, in Europe, in the United States and elsewhere from which we derive a substantial portion of our trading revenues; potential defaults of borrowers or trading counterparties; the implementation of our Business Realignment Program; the reliability of our risk management policies, procedures and methods; and other risks referenced in our filings with the U.S. Securities and Exchange Commission.
+Such factors are described in detail in our SEC Form 20-F of 23 March 2006 in the section "Risk Factors."
 Copies of this document are readily available upon request or can be downloaded from www.deutsche-bank.com/ir.